kally1009/gitDemo/README.md

 ls
 cat id_rsa.pub
 ```
-Copy contents of id_rsa.pub and put into authenticator (this case for github).
+Copy contents of id_rsa.pub and put into authenticator.
+In github it is under settings -> SSH and GPG Keys -> New SSH Key.